MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-7/what39s-new-for-microsoft-and-ftp-in-iis-7.md

 ![](what39s-new-for-microsoft-and-ftp-in-iis-7/_static/image3.png)

 You can also configure the directory browsing options to return the available bytes to FTP clients, which is especially useful if you are using Disk Quotas from Windows Server's File System Resource Manager (FSRM).
-For more information about using this feature with FTP, see the the following walkthrough:
+For more information about using this feature with FTP, see the following walkthrough:

 - [Using FSRM Folder Quotas with FTP](https://go.microsoft.com/fwlink/?LinkId=100092)